apache/commons-jexl/README.md

 + Passing a lambda more arguments than is specified in the lambda declaration now results in error in a strict mode

++ Hoisted variables are effectively final.
+The reason is hoisted variables are in fact copies of the original variables, so assigning a new value to the hoisted variable did not affect the original one, which is misleading.

 New features
 ------------
 + Java-like `switch` statement is introduced